Matthijnssenslab/ViPER/README.md

 [![Generic badge](https://img.shields.io/twitter/url?label=%40JMatthijnssens&style=social&url=https%3A%2F%2Ftwitter.com%2FJMatthijnssens)](https://twitter.com/JMatthijnssens)
 [![Generic badge](https://img.shields.io/badge/Laboratory%20of%20Viral%20Metagenomics-1877F2?style=flat-square&logo=facebook&logoColor=white)](https://www.facebook.com/MatthijnssensLab)

 The ViPER (Virome Paired-End Reads pipeline) script is used by the Laboratory of Viral Metagenomics to process raw paired-end Illumina reads.
 Reads are first trimmed by Trimmomatic, subsequently reads originating from the contaminome (sequenced and assembled negative controls) and the host genome can be removed by Bowtie2.
 Left-over reads are further assembled into contigs by metaSPAdes.
-To overcome the problem of viral genomes breaking into multiple pieces during assembly due to huge coverage, which makes the resulting De Bruijn graph too difficult to interpret by the assembler, a subset of 10 and 1% of the original reads may be applied (by `--triple-assembly`).
-These subsetted reads are also assembled and resulting contigs of all three assemblies (from original reads, 10% and 1% subset) are subsequently clustered together to remove redundancy in the contig set.
-This way shorter contigs belonging to the same genome, but from a different assembly, will be removed and only the most complete contigs will be retained.

 Final contigs can than be classified by DIAMOND and KronaTools with a lowest common ancestor approach.
 This is possible right after assembly with the `viper.sh` script, but is not required.
 Contigs can still be classified later on by the `viper-annotation.sh` script.